• Art magazine

 3. Production / execution

 This is the most exciting part!
-In this phase you implement your planned measures.
-For the theater group, this means rehearsals, technical runs and finally the performance.
+During this phase, you implement your planned actions.
+For the theater group, this means rehearsals, technical run-throughs, and finally, the performance.

 4. Monitoring and control